HwangDongJun/FLmon/README.md

     clientid INTEGER NOT NULL,
     uploadstarttime REAL NOT NULL,
     uploadendtime REAL NOT NULL);
-CREATE TABLE CPURAMMonitoring (
-    round INTEGER NOT NULL,
-    clientid INTEGER NOT NULL,
-    cpu REAL NOT NULL,
-    ram REAL NOT NULL);
 CREATE TABLE DistributionTime (
     round INTEGER NOT NULL,
     clientid INTEGER NOT NULL,